HEGSRR/Workshop-UCSB-2023/docs/resources.md

 ## Related research products

-We post new research and outreach activities at [hegsrr.github.io](https://hegsrr.github.io/) and outline major products at [hegsrr.github.io/products/](https://hegsrr.github.io/products/)
+We post new research and outreach activities at [hegsrr.github.io](https://hegsrr.github.io/).